Crumb Top Baking

 • The recipe makes about 1 cup of frosting, which is enough to top a single layer 8 or 9 inch round or square cake.
 For a layer cake, you'll want to double the recipe.

-• Use it as a frosting for cupcakes like these chocolate zucchini cupcakes, vanilla almond flour cupcakes or almond flour chocolate cupcakes.
+• For cupcakes, try it on these chocolate zucchini cupcakes, vanilla almond flour cupcakes or almond flour chocolate cupcakes.

 Side view of chocolate avocado frosting on a slices of cake.